Mitchell Drury, violin

-Timothy Mar began studying the cello at the age of seven and is currently pursuing a degree in Cello Performance at the Peabody Institute of the Johns Hopkins University in the studio of Alison Wells.
+Timothy Mar, cellist of the Centre Street Quartet, began studying the cello at the age of seven and is currently pursuing a degree in Cello Performance at the Peabody Institute of the Johns Hopkins University in the studio of Alison Wells.
 Timothy’s playing has given him the opportunity to perform in multiple orchestras and at music festivals all across the country.
-A strong advocate of chamber music, he is a founding member of the Centre Street Quartet.
 Constantly seeking to bring chamber music to the community, Timothy has also recently become involved with Classical Revolution and the Seattle-based chamber collective Parnassus Project.
-In addition, Timothy is a passionate performer of new music and has given the world premieres of several pieces, including, most recently, a piece written for him by composer Andrew Posner.
-Timothy’s past teachers include Rajan Krishnaswami and Lauren Root, and he has also participated in masterclasses by Hans Jørgen Jensen and Anthony Elliott.
+In addition, Timothy is a passionate performer of new music and has given the world premieres of several pieces, most notably several pieces written for him by composer Andrew Posner.
+Timothy’s past teachers include Rajan Krishnaswami and Lauren Root, and he has also participated in masterclasses by Hans Jørgen Jensen, Qin Li-Wei, Anthony Elliott, John Michel, Walter Gray, and William Conable.
 Besides music, some of Timothy’s interests include eating, reading, and playing sports.
 Timothy plays on a 2010 Michael Doran cello.

 Bryan Kolk, bass